Saturday, June 2, 2012

 I like to freeze them in containers consisting of two egg and four egg batches since most of my recipes call for those amounts (chocolate chip cookies when doubled requires four and that is a staple in our healthy home *wink*).
 There are a variety of ways in which you can freeze them but I will share my method.

-Break the amount of eggs you want to freeze per container into a bowl.
-Slowly stir the yolk and white together (until just combined), trying not to whip in a lot of air.
-For every two eggs, stir in 1/4 tsp. sugar or honey to help maintain the quality of the eggs when frozen.
+• For every two eggs, stir in 1/4 tsp. sugar or honey to help maintain the quality of the eggs when frozen.
 Obviously the sweet additive makes this appropriate for baking use.
-If you want to freeze for the use of cooking, then add 1/4 tsp. salt for every two eggs (I personally have not froze eggs with the salt as I can't think of anything I would cook for a meal using a frozen egg that sounds good but I am including it in case you have some purpose).
+If you want to freeze for the use of savory dishes, then add 1/4 tsp. salt for every two eggs (make sure you label them accordingly).

 Make sure to allow some space from the top of the container because when it freezes it will expand which can break your container or at least pop off the lid.
 Label each container with the amount of eggs inside and its purpose (meaning cooking verses baking which will depend on the mixture having a sweet additive instead of a salty one).